jparkington/SquiRtL/to-do.md

 2. Don't consider an empty screen "playable" ever
 3. After optimization with PCA (of ndarrays passed via PyBoy), introduce a more encompassing penalty for backtracking (e.g. a backtrack is not just a copy of an exact state, but a copy of a PCA-optimized state)
 4. rcParams for final plot
+5. Add an argument that starts the Agent at a given numeric checkpoint, if it exists

 #### Design
 Metal Squirtle as logo